europace/kex-vorgang-import-api/README.md

 ## Request Format

-The data needs to be sent in JSON inside the request body.
+The data needs to be sent as JSON inside the request body.

-For better readability the Format is broken down into *types* which are defined separately but then have to be put into the marked positions.
-The attributes inside a block can be sent in any order..
+For better readability, the overall format is broken down into *types* that are defined separately but should be used at the corresponding positions.
+The attributes within a block can be specified in any order.

-Currently we just have one mandatory field in our dataset (see [Vorgang](#vorgang).
+Currently we have only one mandatory field in our dataset (see [Vorgang](#vorgang).

-In general all data is imported into a new Vorgang in **Kredit**Smart, exept:
+In general, all data is imported as a new Vorgang in **Kredit**Smart, except:

-* values, which are not processable due to the wrong format (e.g. "1" instead of "true", "01.01.2016" instead of "2016-01-01")
+* values, which are not processable due to a wrong format (e.g. "1" instead of "true", "01.01.2016" instead of "2016-01-01")
-* values, which are unneccessary or contrary(e.g. a value inside the 1.
+* values, which are unneccessary or inconsistent due to the data constellation (e.g. a value inside the 1.
 Antragsteller for `gemeinsamerHaushalt`)

 At different positions inside the data you need to specify a country or a citizenship.
 These values are using the format as described in [ISO-3166/ALPHA-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements)